LeToNode/Play2.0-CN-doc/Status.md

 ### Support for more content types out of the box

-Currently we have only support for parsing classical URL form-encoded HTTP requests.
+Currently we only support parsing classical URL form-encoded HTTP requests.
 We will add out-of-the-box support for major content types like JSON, XML and file uploads.

 ### Asynchronous support